NicolaPiras97/MLC_CUB/README.md

 ## Usage
 To run the simulations launch the .R files, which recalls a C++ program.
 Be sure to have installed .R, and the R packages Rcpp, RcppEigen and
 RcppArmadillo.
-The two versions of the estiamtion algorithm are available: Hierarchical and Cross-Classified.
+The two versions of the estiamtion algorithm are available: Hierarchical_CUB and Cross-Classified_CUB.

 ## Citing us